FaithAlone.net

 Above, we see that the context of verse 2 is about a person speaking a language that only they understand among the assembly, and how unless he is interpreted, they are "speaking into the air", and not edifying the church.

-Therefore, the context, especially verses 5, 9 and 11, is an explicit condemnation of the kind of thing that Charismatics practice.
+Therefore, the context, especially verses 5, 9 and 11, is an explicit condemnation of the kind of practice that Charismatics engage in.

 Passage 4 - 1 Corinthians 14:13-14